Neutral / cushion / high arch

 With minimal flex grooves that run across all directions, the outsole allows for smoother transitions from heel strike to toe-off.
 The flex grooves are not too profound; the shoe is intended to work on pavements and not on technical trails.

-The heel area has a reinforced piece of rubber that lends durability, as well as the responsiveness, that’s needed for an efficient gait cycle.
+The heel area of this Nike road running shoe has a reinforced piece of rubber that lends durability, as well as the responsiveness, that’s needed for an efficient gait cycle.

 The midsole features Max Air technology in a full-length foam unit that has shock-absorbing properties, offering long-lasting comfort for long-distance runs.
 The Max Air cushioning has less midsole material and more airbags, therefore resulting in a maximum impact protection during repetitive foot landings.